xmar/360Transformations/transformation/README.rst

   type=flatFixed
   ;relativeResolution cannot be true for flatFixed layout relativeResolution=false
+  ;indicates if we want to use a static position set by the yaw, pitch and roll parameter or play a traces located at positionTrace dynamicPositions=false
+  ;The path to the position trace file.
+Used if dynamicPositions is set to true positionTrace=pathToPositionTrace
-  ;yaw, pitch, roll of the center point of the FoV (in degree) yaw=0.0 pitch=0.0 roll=0.0
+  ;yaw, pitch, roll of the center point of the FoV (in degree).
+Used if dynamicPositions is set to false yaw=0.0 pitch=0.0 roll=0.0